dagger/dagger/docs/introduction/1000-what_is.md

 * Choose from a wide catalog of reusable actions, or create your own in your favorite programming language.
 * Tie it all together with [CUE](https://cuelang.org), the next-generation declarative language invented at Google.
 No more YAML hell!
 * Unify dev and CI.
 The same Dagger pipeline can run on your dev machine or in CI.
 All you need is a Docker-compatible runtime.
 * Avoid CI lock-in.
-Dagger runs natively on GitHub Actions, Gitlab, CircleCI, Jenkins, AWS Codebuild, Tekton, and more.
+Dagger runs natively on GitHub Actions, GitLab, CircleCI, Jenkins, AWS Codebuild, Tekton, and more.
 * Test and debug your pipelines locally; catch configuration errors in seconds with static type checking.

 <img src="/img/what-is-dagger.png" alt="Dagger_Website_Ship" style={{maxWidth: '50%'}} />